 Originally a mill village located adjacent to the Bibb Manufacturing Company’s Bibb Mill No. 1, the neighborhood consists of a variety of architecturally significant housing stock that is largely in need of renovation and restoration.
 According to a recent inventory conducted by the Urban Development Authority, 46% of the parcels in the neighborhood are vacant with even more qualifying as blighted.
 A key asset of the neighborhood is an auditorium built by the Bibb Manufacturing Company in the 1920’s.

-Macon Arts Alliance will be funding various arts-based engagement projects throughout 2017 to gather community input and catalyze the proposed arts village.
+Macon Arts Alliance funded various arts-based engagement projects throughout 2016 and 2017 to gather community input and catalyze the proposed arts village.
 The Mill Hill initiative will empower local artists and neighbors to fight blight, identify and develop existing creative assets, and create a plan based on a shared vision for the future of the neighborhood as a creative place to live, work and play.
 Some visiting artists will increase civic engagement by mobilizing neighborhood residents as volunteers, artists, and in other civic activities.
 They will empower youth by working with local artists to engage youth in arts-based activities and attract artists and makers by offering workshops and resources for creative entrepreneurs.

 A steering committee was formed with representatives from across the community.
 The committee represents neighborhood stakeholders, the local arts community, and displays a wide array of support for the Mill Hill project.
 Additionally, an artistic advisory committee has been formed to ensure that the project offers both artistic excellence and artistic merit.